Resource allocation with costly participation: Abstract

 \section{Abstract}

 We propose a new all-pay auction format in which risk-loving bidders pay a constant fee each time they bid for an object whose monetary value is common knowledge among the bidders, and bidding fees are the only source of benefit for the seller.
-We show that for the proposed model there exists a Symmetric Subgame Perfect Equilibrium (SSPE) which is \emph{unique}.
-The characterized SSPE is stationary when re-entry in the auction is allowed and it is Markov perfect when re-entry is forbidden.
+We show that for the proposed model there exists a {unique} Symmetric Subgame Perfect Equilibrium (SSPE).
+The characterized SSPE is stationary when re-entry in the auction is allowed, and it is Markov perfect when re-entry is forbidden.
 Furthermore, we fully characterize the expected revenue of the seller.
-We show that the expected revenue of the seller is \emph{independent} of the number of bidders, decreasing in the sale price, increasing in the value of the object and decreasing in the bidding fee.
-Moreover, we show that the seller's revenue is equal to the values of the object when players are risk neutral and strictly greater than the value of the object when bidders are risk-loving.
-Finally, we demonstrate the importance of allowing re-entry by showing that without re-entry, the auction would last a long time and for almost all of its duration have only two remaining players.\\
+Generally, with or without re-entry, it is more beneficial for the seller to choose $v$ (value of the object), $s$ (sale price), and $c$ (bidding fee) such that $\frac{v-s}{c}$ becomes sufficiently large.
+In particular, when re-entry is permitted: the expected revenue of the seller is \emph{independent} of the number of bidders, decreasing in the sale price, increasing in the value of the object, and decreasing in the bidding fee; Moreover, the seller's revenue is equal to the value of the object when players are risk neutral, and it is strictly greater than the value of the object when bidders are risk-loving.
+We further show that allowing re-entry can be important in practice.
+Because, if the seller were to run such an auction without allowing re-entry, the auction would last a long time, and for almost all of its duration have only two remaining players.
+Thus, the seller's revenue relies on those two players being willing to participate, without any breaks, in an auction that might last for thousands of rounds.\\

 \textbf{Keywords:} Pay-to-bid auctions, risk-loving bidders, risk neutral bidders, revenue management.\\

 \textbf{JEL Classification:} C61, C73, D44